ValKmjolnir/Nasal-Interpreter/README.md

 I wrote the lexer,
 parser and
-bytecode virtual machine(there was an ast-interpreter, but i deleted it after version4.0) to help checking errors.
+bytecode virtual machine(there was an ast-interpreter, but deleted after v4.0) to help checking errors.
 We found it much easier to check syntax and runtime errors before copying nasal-codes in nasal-console in Flightgear to test.